Maybe you want to replace your 9-5 with your blogging income.

 Now that we know how to make money blogging, let’s recap a few blogging facts and best practices.

 Pre-Requisites for Making Money with Blogging

-In order to start making money with blogging, you need a few things.
+To start making money with blogging, you need a few things.

-- A blog niche to focus on.
+- A blog niche.

 - Blog posts full of quality and value.

 - A strategy to drive traffic to your blog.